jeremiahalex/project-3-starter/README.md

 _**Find, join, and dine**_

-> **_Stranger Deals_** _is an app designed for individuals and friends, for finding and locating your favorite restaurant deals nearby while grouping into perfect group sizes with friends or completely anonymous strangers for an extraordinary dining experience._
+> **_Stranger Deals_** _is an app designed for individuals and friends, for finding and locating your favorite restaurant deals nearby while placed in perfect group sizes with friends or completely anonymous strangers for an extraordinary dining experience._

 ## Live Version